Dutch Oven Daddy

 • Meat: along with the chicken, crumbled bacon or diced smoked sausage would be amazing.

-How to Make one pot BBQ chicken and rice bowls
+How to Make BBQ Chicken and Rice

-Instant rice, frozen corn, bell peppers, onions, and diced chicken in a dutch oven.
+Instant rice, frozen corn, bell peppers, onions, and diced chicken in a dutch oven

-Instant rice, frozen corn, bell peppers, onions, and diced chicken combined in a dutch oven.
+Instant rice, frozen corn, bell peppers, onions, and diced chicken combined in a dutch oven

-• Produce: diced avocado, diced tomatoes, jalapenos (fresh or pickled), chopped cilantro, diced green onions, and/or diced red onions.
+• Produce: diced avocado, diced tomatoes, jalapeños (fresh or pickled), chopped cilantro, diced green onions, and/or diced red onions.

 • Sauces: hot sauce, sour cream, barbecue sauce, and/or ranch dressing.